dceoy/aws-cfn-batch-with-s3/README.md

 2. Install [Rain](https://github.com/aws-cloudformation/rain) and set `~/.aws/config` and `~/.aws/credentials`.

-3. Set Slack client on AWS Chatbot and get Slack workspace ID.
+3. Set a Slack client on AWS Chatbot and get the Slack workspace ID.

 4. Deploy stacks for Amazon GuardDuty. (optional)

     i.
-Create IAM roles for CloudFormation StackSets.
+Create IAM roles for administration and execution of CloudFormation StackSets.

     ii.
-Create StackSet for all available regions using `cloudformation/global/guardduty.yml`.
+Create a StackSet for all available regions using `cloudformation/global/guardduty.yml`.

     iii.
 Deploy a Chatbot stack for GuardDuty.